Stillwater Public Records Directory

 Economy & Demographics

 Stillwater's economy is driven by a diverse range of industries, including education, technology, healthcare, and agriculture.
 The city is home to Oklahoma State University, a major economic driver that contributes significantly to the local job market and overall economic activity.
-The Stillwater Chamber of Commerce (https://stillwaterchamber.org/) provides detailed information about the city's economic landscape, including major employers, industry trends, and economic development initiatives.
+The Stillwater Chamber of Commerce (https://stillwaterchamber.org/) provides detailed information about the city's economy, including major employers, industry trends, and economic development initiatives.

 Elections & Voter Records

 The Payne County Election Board at 315 West 6th Avenue, Suite 101, Stillwater, OK 74074 (phone: 405-747-8354, website: elections.ok.gov/voter-info/payne) handles all voter services for residents.
 Oklahoma voters can register online at oklahoma.gov/elections/ovp using a valid driver license or state ID, but must do so at least 25 days before any election.
-New registrants need U.S. citizenship, Oklahoma residency, and must be 18 by election day.
+New registrants need U.S. Citizenship, Oklahoma residency, and must be 18 by election day.
 Municipal elections here determine the mayor and city council positions.
 The mayor serves four years, with the next mayoral race set for February 2025.

 Eight council members represent four wards in staggered four-year terms.
 These nonpartisan contests typically fall on the first Tuesday in February.
-Voters can locate their polling places through the Oklahoma Voter Portal at oklahoma.gov/elections/ovp by entering name and date of birth—the system shows precinct numbers, polling locations, sample ballots, and registration status.
+Voters can locate their polling places through the Oklahoma Voter Portal at oklahoma.gov/elections/ovp by entering name and date of birth - the system shows precinct numbers, polling locations, sample ballots, and registration status.
 While voter registration lists are available for public inspection at the Payne County election board, personal information remains protected.
 Campaign finance reports for candidates go to the Oklahoma Ethics Commission and can be searched at ethics.ok.gov.
 The County Election Board posts precinct-level results following certification.
 In November 2024's presidential election, approximately 27,500 votes were cast countywide, reflecting about 58% turnout among registered voters.
 The university population makes the partisan split here more competitive than surrounding counties.
 The November 3, 2026 general election will include races for Governor of Oklahoma (four-year term), all five U.S. House seats representing the state (including District 3 which covers the city), all Oklahoma State Senate seats in even-numbered districts, all 101 Oklahoma House seats, and county positions including County Commissioner Districts 1 and 3, County Clerk, County Assessor, and County Treasurer.
 Voters here will also decide any state questions referred by the legislature.
-Any registered voter can request absentee ballots—applications are available at elections.ok.gov and must reach the County Election Board by 5:00 PM the Wednesday before the election.
+Any registered voter can request absentee ballots, applications are available at elections.ok.gov and must reach the County Election Board by 5:00 PM the Wednesday before the election.
 Completed ballots can be mailed (postmarked by election day), delivered in person to the County Election Board by 7:00 PM on election day, or submitted via notarized delivery.
 Early in-person voting happens at the County Election Board Thursday through Saturday before the election.
-Oklahoma requires valid photo ID at polling places—acceptable options include driver licenses, state ID cards, passports, military IDs, or tribal enrollment cards.
+Oklahoma requires valid photo ID at polling places, acceptable options include driver licenses, state ID cards, passports, military IDs, or tribal enrollment cards.

 Frequently Asked Questions